 SafetyWing — For general travelers and digital nomads with great rates.Book Tours, Tickets & Attractions

 Viator — The largest selection for almost all locations.Book Flights and Hotels

 Click on the links above to get the best deals!

 2. The Sick Sight-Seer

-Few things are worse than being stuck on a plane next to somebody who’s sneezing, coughing, or otherwise obviously ill.
+Few things are worse than being stuck on a plane next to somebody who’s sneezing, coughing, or otherwise obviously ill (make sure they have an airsickness bag readily available).
 Unfortunately, there isn’t much you can do in this scenario aside from doing your best to keep your distance and turning away when they cough or sneeze.
 If you spot an empty seat elsewhere on the plane, you might also consider asking your flight attendant in private if you can switch seats.

 3. The Jerk Jet-Setter

 Some people think they’re “too good” to be flying coach and will thus treat other passengers and flight attendants disrespectfully.
 It can be infuriating to be in contact with these kinds of people, but all you can really do is go out of your way to be extra polite to your flight crew and try to ignore their ignorance.
 It’s not worth getting into a confrontation over.